floweredscarf/su25/projects/gitlet/index.md

 in the current branch but are not present in the checked-out branch are deleted.
 The staging area is cleared, unless the checked-out branch is the current branch (see Failure cases below).

-- **Runtime**: Should be constant relative to any significant measure.
+- **Runtime**: Should be constant relative to the number of branches, and linear in the number of files tracked by the Commit being switched to.

 - **Failure cases**: If no branch with that name exists, print `No such branch exists.` If that branch is the current branch, print `No need to switch to the current branch.` If a working file is untracked in the current branch and would be overwritten